jamestrimble/lungexchange/README.md

-The concept of a _lung exchange_ scheme is similar to that of a kidney exchange scheme, with a key difference being that each patient in a lung exchange scheme would requires two donors rather than one.
+The concept of a _lung exchange_ scheme is similar to that of a kidney exchange scheme, with a key difference being that each patient in a lung exchange scheme would require two donors rather than one.
 To the best of my knowledge, lung exchange has not yet been implemented in practice, but the following recent papers discuss theoretical foundations: